 But for every good isekai anime, you have a middling Death March To The Parallel World Rhapsody or the poorly executed In Another World With My Smartphone.
 These isekai anime are typified by an overpowered yet banal Potato-kun character rummaging around in an alternate world for the sake of stereotypical rom-com harem tropes.

 The story for the anime is based on the Goblin Slayer light novel series by author Kagyu Kumo and illustrator Noboru Kannatsuki.
-Started in 2016, the creator has published eight volumes as of October 2018.
-The release date for Goblin Slayer Volume 9 has not yet been announced, although based on the publishing history it will likely come out in early 2019.
+Started in 2016, the creator has published 13 volumes as of October 15, 2020.

-The official English translation by Yen Press is already up to Volume 5 and is quickly catching up to the Japanese releases.
-Volume 6 is scheduled to release on January 22, 2019.
+The official English translation by Yen Press is already up to Volume 10 as of August 2020 and is quickly catching up to the Japanese releases.

 In the first half of 2018, the Goblin Slayer light novel series was in the top 25 most popular light novels in Japan and the premiere of the anime will probably skyrocket it to higher heights.
 Goblin Slayer Volume 8 was in the top 4 for sales during the first two weeks of its release in October 2018.

 The main series has spawned multiple side stories in book format.
 The first, Goblin Slayer: Year One, told the story of how the titular character started as an adventurer.
 The Year One spin-off is also being adapted into manga with an upcoming English translation (Volume 1 on December 11, 2018).